seekey13/JobBinds/README.md

     git clone https://github.com/seekey13/jobbinds.git
     ```

-2. Place your keybind profile scripts (`JOB_SUB.txt`) in your `Ashita/scripts` directory.
-3. Start or restart Ashita.
+2. Start or restart Ashita.
-4. Load the addon in-game:
+3. Load the addon in-game:

     ```
     /addon load jobbinds
     ```
+4. Open the in-game configuration:

+    ```
+    /jobbinds
+    ```
 ---

 ## Usage

 JobBinds runs automatically in the background.
-When you change jobs or subjobs, it will:
+When you change jobs or subjobs, it will unbind the previous profile's keys and load the new profile.

-1. **Detect your job and subjob:**
-   Monitors relevant game packets (0x1B, 0x44, 0x1A) to track changes in real-time.
-2. **Unbind keys from previous profile:**
-   Safely unbinds all keys set by the last loaded profile except blacklisted keys.
-3. **Load new profile:**
-   Executes `/exec JOB_SUB.txt` to load the new profile immediately.
-4. **Update configuration UI:**
-   Automatically updates the graphical interface with the new profile's bindings.

 ### Commands

 - `/jobbinds` - Opens the configuration window
-- `/jobbinds debug` - Toggles debug mode for detailed logging
+- `/jobbinds debug` - Toggles debug mode

 ### Configuration Interface

-Access the graphical configuration interface with `/jobbinds`:
+Access the configuration interface with `/jobbinds`:

-- **View Current Bindings:** See all keybinds for the current profile in an organized list
-- **Edit Bindings:** Click on any binding to edit its key combination, modifiers, and command
+- View and edit current keybinds
-- **Create New Bindings:** Add new keybinds with an intuitive interface and real-time validation
+- Create new bindings with key validation
-- **Key Validation:** Instant feedback for blocked key combinations with detailed explanations
-- **Macro Support:** Toggle macro mode to create multi-line command sequences
-- **Real-time Updates:** Changes are applied immediately and saved to profile files
-- **Delete Bindings:** Remove unwanted keybinds with a single click
-- **Error Display:** Clear visual indicators for binding conflicts and restrictions
+- Macro support for multi-line commands
+- Real-time profile updates

 ### Keybind Profiles